주 콘텐츠로 건너뛰기

 If you have a lot of information to cover, you may need to make separate FAQ pages for different audiences or use cases.

 Once you identify the most frequently asked questions, pay attention to the precise wording and phrasing customers use.
-Mimic your audience’s language patterns to make questions more scannable and improve the overall customer experience.
+Mimic your audience’s language patterns to make questions more scannable and help to create a seamless online customer experience.

 4. Settle on an FAQ page design